JavesBastatas/InfinitzHostKB/docs/index.md

 Step – 2: Scroll Down to **Nameservers**.

 Step – 3: Enter the nameservers.
-For free hosting, set the NameServers as *dns3.infinitzhost.com* and *dns4.infinitzhost.com*.
+For free hosting, set the Nameservers as *dns3.infinitzhost.com* and *dns4.infinitzhost.com*.
 For Premium hosting, set the nameservers as *dns1.infinitzhost.com* and *dns2.infinitzhost.com*.

 Step – 4: Wait for propagation.
 DNS propagation can take up to a day but It usually takes 20-30 minutes but yours may propagate faster.